On this page:

 Helpful resources

-Help from a suitably qualified consultant may be necessary particularly for more complex applications.
-Your council may be able to recommend someone or you could contact Fire Protection Association Australia for a list of trained professionals.
+Help from a suitably qualified consultant may be necessary, particularly for more complex applications.
+You could contact Fire Protection Association Australia for a list of trained professionals.

 What are the planning requirements?